jkulawik/blog/_drafts/discord-alternative.md

 * Self-hosting: no
 * Pricing: free but your data is likely being harvested

+It's also worth noting that many of these use the XMPP protocol, but as far as I can tell it doesn't have any interoperable clients similar to Discord.

 ### Telegram

 ![(A screenshot of the Telegram desktop app)](https://dl.flathub.org/media/org/telegram/desktop/d89cd596919de725258e2feda770e650/screenshots/image-1_752x519@1.png)